 This section describes the basic structure of a stand-alone application using the API.
-For an example of this process, see the source code in the example files (see C API Examples, on the next page).
+For an example of this process, see the source code in the example files (see Example Programs, on page 35).

 Typically, your application takes the following actions: